 Undergraduate students at Johns Hopkins University must be registered for a minimum of 12 credits each semester.
 Students who have not completed degree requirements after eight full-time semesters may register for less than 12 credits and pay for courses on a per credit basis with the permission of their respective academic advising office.

 Fall and Spring Semester Credit Requirements and Limits

 Credit is an approximate measure of the work required in a course.
 For undergraduate courses, the number of credits is normally equal to the number of hours that the class meets each week.
 Some laboratory courses are exceptions to this rule, meeting more hours per week than the credits awarded.
 Graduate-level courses completed by undergraduates are generally awarded the same number of credits as an upper-level undergraduate course (3 credits).

-For Arts and Sciences students, the average course load is 15 credits per semester for eight semesters.
-For Engineering students, the standard load is 16-18 credits.
+For Arts and Sciences (AS) students, the average course load is 15 credits per semester for eight semesters.
+For Engineering (EN) students, the standard load is 16-18 credits.
 AS freshmen are limited to 17 credits, while AS upperclassmen are limited to 18.5 credits.
 EN freshmen are limited to 18 credits (18.5 if including a foreign language), while EN upperclassmen are limited to 19.5 credits.
-Students must maintain full-time status by registering for at least 12 credits.

 Intersession and Summer Credit Limits

 Students may take a maximum of 3 credits during intersession.